Eleanor Keaton

-Eleanor Ruth Keaton (May 1918 – October 19, 1998) was an American dancer and variety show performer.
+Eleanor Ruth Keaton (née Norris; July 29, 1918 – October 19, 1998) was an American dancer and variety show performer.
 She was an MGM contract dancer in her teens and became the third wife of silent-film comedian Buster Keaton at the age of 21.
 She is credited with rehabilitating her husband's life and career.
 The two performed at the Cirque Medrano in Paris and on European tours in the 1950s; she also performed with him on The Buster Keaton Show in the early 1950s.
 After his death in 1966, she helped ensure Keaton's legacy by giving many interviews to biographers, film historians, and journalists, sharing details from his personal life and career, and also attended film festivals and celebrations honoring Keaton.
 In her later years, she bred champion St. Bernard dogs, was a gag consultant for Hollywood filmmakers, and was an invited speaker at silent-film screenings.

 Early life and career

 Eleanor Ruth Norris was born in Hollywood, California, in May 1918.
 She was the eldest of two daughters of Ralph and Jessie Norris.
 Her father, a studio electrician for Warner Brothers, died in a fall from a scaffold in January 1929, aged 37.
 Her mother raised her and her sister on a small pension from the studio.
 Norris later said that she matured quickly after her father's death and became "a pretty direct and straightforward young lady".

 Norris took dance lessons as a child and dropped out of school at age 15 to join a nightclub act called Six Blondes from Hollywood, which toured internationally.
 At age 17, she worked as a dancer in the New York nightclub of Harry Richman, and also became a contract dancer for Metro-Goldwyn-Mayer (MGM) studios.
 She appeared in the chorus of several MGM musicals, including Born to Dance (1936) and Rosalie (1937).